 Iglesia de San Gil Abad, Gothic-Mudejar church in Old Town, Spain

-The Iglesia de San Gil Abad is a Gothic-Mudejar church located in Seville's Old Town.
-The interior contains three naves separated by pointed arches resting on brick pillars, a polygonal apse, and wooden ceiling structures.
+The Iglesia de San Gil Abad is a Gothic-Mudejar church in the Old Town of Seville, near the Basilica of La Macarena.
+Its interior is divided into three naves separated by pointed arches on brick pillars, with a polygonal apse and a wooden coffered ceiling.

-The building was constructed in the mid-13th century on the site of a former mosque following the Christian reconquest of Seville.
-Its design reflects the blend of Christian and Islamic architectural styles that emerged during this period of transition.
+The church was built in the mid-13th century on the site of a former mosque, shortly after the Christian reconquest of Seville.
+Its architecture reflects the style that developed during that period of transition, when Islamic craftsmen worked for Christian patrons.

-The church connects to the adjacent Basilica of La Macarena through an internal passage, creating an unusual architectural link between two religious sites.
-This connecting corridor allows visitors to move between the buildings without stepping outside.
+The church is connected to the adjacent Basilica of La Macarena through an internal passage, which is unusual for two separate religious buildings.
+This corridor allows visitors to move between the two without stepping outside.

 The community of curious travelers